abrownstein2022/Mod2AdvCSSPortfolio/README.md

 3. Project links open in a new window
 4. Different color appears when hovering over a text link
 5. Clicking on a link in the navigation takes you to that section on the website
-6. The first application in the course shows as a larger box than the subsequent projects
+6. The most detailed and complicated application shows as a larger box than the other web projects created
 ```

 ## How-to-Contribute